open-data-kazakhstan/city-ranking-main/README.md

-# city-ranking-main
+# Aggregated sustainability indicators and ranking in urban areas of the Republic of Kazakhstan

 This project provides an analysis of various cities based on multiple factors such as air pollution, crime rate, household spending, and unemployment rate.
-It uses a combination of data imputation, normalization, and visualization techniques to rank cities according to their overall scores.
+It uses a combination of data imputation, normalization, and visualization techniques to rank cities according to their overall scores using equal and Environmental importance weighting techniques for developing aggregated sustainability indicators for live quality evaluation in urban areas of the Republic of Kazakhstan.

 ## Source